emre2345/UnityToolbag/README.md

 - [Dispatcher](Dispatcher) - Provides a mechanism for invoking code on the main thread from background threads.
 - [DrawTitleSafeArea](DrawTitleSafeArea) - Simple component you add to a camera to render the title safe area.
 - [Future](Future) - Simple implementation of the [future](http://en.wikipedia.org/wiki/Futures_and_promises) programming concept.
-- [SimpleSpriteAnimation](SimpleSpriteAnimation) - A very basic system for a simpler frame based animation for Unity's 2D system.
 - [SnapToSurface](SnapToSurface) - Editor tools to assist in positioning objects.
 - [SortingLayer](SortingLayer) - Tools for working with Unity's new sorting layers.
 - [StandardPaths](StandardPaths) - A static class that exposes good locations for saving files.